edmundgjj/edmundgjj.github.io/_portfolio/travez.md

 ### What’s the user challenge?
 * The user experience of discovering and planning travel is highly disjointed and ineffective.
-* On average, it involves more than 80 hours of research, booking and planning across up to 8 different platforms.
+* On average, it involves more than 80 hours of research, booking and planning across at least 8 different platforms.
 * All this research and planning is driven by the need to maximise the travel experience overseas.

 One way to look at the challenge is to see travellers as their own designers of their travel experiences.